terminal42/contao-inserttags/README.md

 ### Removed "useCondition"

-This option has been removed completely.
+This option has been removed completely as this too, would make HTTP caching impossible.

 ### Removed "useCounter"